andvsilva/data_science_journey/database_SQLite3/README.md

 For this tutorial, I will generate fake data to workaround with SQLite3, ***the fake data will be used for study purposes only.***

-The next step is to create line-by-line with the data for each column in tables clients and orders.
+The next step is to create line-by-line the data for each column in tables clients and orders.

 ```
 # generate fake data.